Private equity firm Ardian seals $4.3 billion in secondary deals

-LONDON Private equity firm Ardian said on Wednesday it had spent $4.3 billion on acquiring stakes in buyout funds since September last year, defying suggestions there is a shortage of sellers in the secondary market.
+LONDON Private equity firm Ardian said on Wednesday it had spent $4.3 billion (2.6 billion pounds) on acquiring stakes in buyout funds since September last year, defying suggestions there is a shortage of sellers in the secondary market.

 Expectations that banks would need to offload their stakes in private equity because of stricter capital rules following the financial crisis, as well as a rise in demand for liquidity among other investors in the buyout industry, has encouraged a rush of firms to launch secondary vehicles.